Matt Lowton: Aston Villa

 Lowton completed a move to Aston Villa in July 2012 for an undisclosed fee, believed to be £3 million, becoming Paul Lambert's second signing as Villa manager, and made his debut on 18 August 2012, in the Premier League against West Ham United.
 On 15 September, Lowton scored his first league goal for Villa in a 2–0 home win against Swansea City.
 On 19 July 2013, Lowton signed a new four-year deal to keep him at Aston Villa until the summer of 2017.

 Burnley

 On 22 June 2015, Burnley secured the signing of Lowton on a three-year deal for an undisclosed fee believed to be around £1 million plus add-ons.
 Lowton made his debut for Burnley on 20 October, as an 84th-minute substitute against Nottingham Forest; his first start came against Charlton Athletic on 19 December.
 His first and only goal of the season was Burnley's fourth in a 5–0 rout of Milton Keynes Dons on 12 January 2016.
 Lowton would make 27 appearances in his maiden season at Burnley, all in the League, as Burnley won the Championship title and earned promotion to the Premier League.

 Huddersfield Town (loan)

 On 4 January 2023, Lowton joined fellow EFL Championship side Huddersfield Town on loan for the remainder of the 2022–23 season.

+Witton Albion

+On 6 November 2023, Lowton signed for Northern Premier League Division One West club Witton Albion.

+Precision Football

+In September 2024, Lowton joined UAE Second Division League club Precision Football.

+Other ventures

+Lowton was an investor in the clothing company Seven One Zero, which was founded by fellow footballers Gavin Rae, Curtis Davies and Chris Burke.
+The company was voluntarily dissolved in 2018.